willhan123/Docs/re-book/ddl-syntax-en.md

-##### If there is only one common index and without specified shard_key, the first column of the index will be used as the shard_key by default.
+##### If there is only one secondary index and shard_key is not specified, the first column of the index will be used as the shard_key by default.
 ```
 MariaDB [tendb_test]> create table  t1(
     ->     inf_id  int(11)  auto_increment    not  null,